Religion in Senegal

 Religion and beliefs occupy an important place in the daily life of the nation of Senegal.
 The majority of citizens follow Islam (mainly Sunni Islam).
 In 2013, 6% of the population followed indigenous beliefs (mainly Serer), while 2% followed Christianity (principally Catholicism).

 The constitution provides for freedom of religious beliefs and self-governance by religious groups without outside interference.

 Major religions in Senegal

 According to "CIA World Factbook: Senegal" (2019 estimates), Islam is the predominant religion in the country, practiced by 97.2% of the country's population; the Christian community, at 2.7% of the population, and less than one percent practice Traditional African religions such as Serer spirituality, the spiritual beliefs of the Serer people.

 According to the Berkley Center, "approximately 95 percent of the population is Muslim and the other five percent is primarily Christian or animist."
-Many scholars including Marloes Janson, of SOAS, University of London, posits that, in Senegal, Gambia, and many African countries were Islam is dominant, Muslim communities tend to syncretise Islam with Traditional African religions, a term referred to as "African Islam."
+Many scholars including Marloes Janson, of SOAS, University of London, posits that, in Senegal, Gambia, and many African countries where Islam is dominant, Muslim communities tend to syncretise Islam with Traditional African religions, a term referred to as "African Islam."